zicht/z/doc/WIP.md

 you don't share my opinion, that is fine.
 I did not feel comfortable enough with any of these tools, though GNU Make has been my favorite for a long time.

 The power of Z is it's simple implementation and it's expressive syntax.
-By utilizing Pimple and the Symfony Config, Yaml and Console components, combining it with a very simple yet powerful plugin mechanism, it is much easier to adapt and implement than many of the other tools out there.
+By utilizing the Symfony Config, Yaml and Console components, combining it with a very simple yet powerful plugin mechanism, it is much easier to adapt and implement than many of the other tools out there.
 It is also easy to share your own recipes, because of it's ultimately simple YML-based configuration syntax.
-It depends on practically nothing but the mentioned components and a shell, and they are all at our disposal.
+It depends on practically nothing but the mentioned components and a shell, and they are all at both our disposal.
 Furthermore, if you ever used bash, you can use Z, you don't need knowledge of much of the Z syntax or architecture to get started real quick.

 ## Why is it called Z? ##